bdrive/netdrive3-i18n/README.md

 You need GitHub account to transalte language files.
 Please sign up and continue.

-### After login select the language file you want to translate.
+### 1. After login select the language file you want to translate.

 <img src="images/readme-select-file.png" border="1">

-### Click the pencil icon to edit the file.
+### 2. Click the pencil icon to edit the file.

 <img src="images/readme-click-pencil.png">

-### Forked repository will be created under your account and you can edit your copy of the file.
+### 3. Forked repository will be created under your account and you can edit your copy of the file.

 <img src="images/readme-edit.png">

-### Enter translated text inside the double quote after msgstr.
+### 4. Enter translated text inside the double quote after msgstr.

 <img src="images/readme-msgstr.png">

-### After translation leave some message in the 'Propose file change' form and click 'Propose file change' to submit your translation.
+### 5. After translation leave some message in the 'Propose file change' form and click 'Propose file change' to submit your translation.

 <img src="images/readme-submit.png">

-### Submitted translation will be added to the Pull requests.
+### 6. Submitted translation will be added to the Pull requests.

+Pull requests will be reviewed by collaborators and accepted if there is no problem.